-Make the Garden your outdoor classroom - a variety of school programs provided by staff, volunteers and interns will make the natural world come alive for your students!
-All programs are provided free of charge to participating groups.
+Make the Garden your outdoor classroom - a variety of school programs supporting Next Generation Science Standards will make the natural world come alive for your students!
+Staffed by volunteers, interns and professional educators, all programs are provided free of charge to participating groups.

 Guided School Walks

 Free guided school walks for elementary students are assigned via lottery twice a year, at the start of the school year and again in December.
 Teachers choose from a variety of themes and students explore the Garden in small groups with trained volunteer guides.
 Walks are available year round, Tuesday through Friday mornings.
 Walk slots for school year 2016/17 are now filled.
 If you are a teacher preparing for a guided school walk, please look